-Another amazing benefit of polyphenols is their ability to help lower your blood pressure, and protect against endothelial dysfunction.
+Another amazing benefit of polyphenols is their ability to support a healthy blood pressure.

 You see, the endothelium is a thin membrane that lines the inside of your heart, as well as your blood vessels.
 And endothelial cells release substances that monitor the relaxation and tightening of your blood vessels.
 They also help regulate blood clotting.

 Research also shows a possible correlation between polyphenols and fewer incidences of heart health issues.
 For example, a polyphenol-rich diet might be linked to a lower risk of blood flow decrease.

 So, now that you know how polyphenols can help your health, you might be wondering …

 What Types of Polyphenols are There?

 Since there’s such an abundance of these antioxidants in the world, scientists have grouped them into for major groups – and these categories are broken down into smaller subcategories.